jmfranck/acert.github.io/VirtualBox/Downloads.md

 (This section answers questions and gives updates for people who are having any issues with the download.)

 - ***The first upload in the series was broken until 2:50PM on Saturday, when we uploaded a new version of CentOS_final.zip.001*** A couple people have now confirmed that they can download and unpack everything correctly → thanks to them for helping work out the initial kinks!
-- The shell script was modified + broken this morning, but should now be fixed for Windows, and may or may not work for Mac.
-    - 4:20PM: made some small updates to script, possibly fixed some issues.
-If you have problems, first try to re-download.
+- The most recent version of the shell script was uploaded on 4:40pm on Saturday -- get this version if you are having any trouble, then:
     - If you get a syntax error, please run either `dos2unix unpack_linux_vm.sh` or, if you don't have dos2unix, `sed "s/\r//" -i unpack_linux_vm.sh` (this fixes a potential newline issue with the download).
+    - On Mac, the script *should* work if you have a command-line tool for checking the md5 checksum and you have *both* the `zip` and `unzip` command-line tools.
+Unfortunately, this seems not to be the case for most people, so we have not had a successful test of the script yet.
-    - We have not yet had the opportunity to test on Mac or Linux -- if you get shell scripting errors (after the fix above), please send them to John, so we can try to fix them.
-However, you don't need the shell script to unpack the files.
-You can unpack with your tool of choice and, anyways (see below).
+        - If you get shell scripting errors (after the fix above), please send them to John, so we can try to fix them.
+        - However, you don't need the shell script to unpack the files.
+You can unpack with your tool of choice and (see notes above).